Snake Bite Piercings - Ultimate Guide With Images

 The procedure itself isn’t as bad, according to some people, as the aftermath.
 You can be pretty sore and numb feeling for the first several days after you get your snake bites piercing.

-But since it’s not a good idea to let fear of pain rule your life, you should just take a deep breath and take the plunge.
+Since it’s not a good idea to let fear of pain rule your life, you should just take a deep breath and take the plunge.
 Pain is only temporary after all and you’ll have decades of showing off your snake bites piercing to look forward to.

 How Much Does A Snake Bites Piercing Cost?